andrewwk/concussion-app/README.md

 #### Project Description
 Med-Tech App geared towards helping users who believe they may have sustained a concussion receive a probable diagnosis vis-a-vis expert system chatbot administered assessment test.
+The test is a condensed version of the SCAT-3 (Sport Concussion Assessment Tool - 3rd Edition) Test.

 ##### Stack
 - Node.JS